Adobe-Marketing-Cloud/visitor-server-sample-app/README.md

 - We share the state with the client side VisitorAPI library to allow stitching the server-side Target call with the client-side Analytics hit.
 - Makes multiple calls to Target for multiple mboxes.

-Pull this following branch for a single Target call sample: `feature/single-target-call`

 ## Share state with client side VisitorAPI if using DTM